[17.06] Transformer

 Conclusion

-The Transformer is a groundbreaking architecture that not only addresses some of the issues of RNN and LSTM models but also improves training and inference efficiency.
+The Transformer is a groundbreaking architecture that not only solves several problems of RNN and LSTM models but also improves the efficiency of model training and inference.